Tefx/PyD2M/README.md

 # PyD2M

-PyD2M is a easy management tool of pandas DataFrames.
+PyD2M is a dependency management tool for pandas DataFrames.
+In brief, it does two things:

+1. Automatically extract and join data fields from different data files (in different formats: csv, msgpack, etc.)
+2. Generate new data and save them to files according to some pre-defined *recipes*

 # Tutorial

-In this tutorial, we use PyD2M to manage the data for a simulation of *transshipment container port*.
+In this tutorial, we use PyD2M to manage the data for the simulation of a *transshipment container port*.
 In a container port, a *transshipment container* will be discharged from the first vessel, stored somewhere in the terminal's storage yard for a few days. and then be loaded to its